"What?!" Jennifer gasped. "Missing? Are you sure?"

 "Excellent.
 Amanda is taking me to a baseball game today.
 She agreed to go to a cricket match in Naperville next weekend.
 A group of Indians have a cricket league with four teams.
 Now, if you only had proper football here!"

-"They've tried, several times, but it simply hasn't caught on.
-The NASL, the North American Soccer League, failed, as did the attempt to make the game 'American' by playing inside.
+"They've tried several times, but it simply hasn't caught on.
+The NASL, the North American Soccer League, failed, as did the attempt to make the game 'American' by playing inside in what amounts to a hockey rink with Astroturf.
 The Major Indoor Soccer League failed in '92 after fourteen years of mixed results."

 "Wasn't there some sort of disaster with that race a few years ago?
 I seem to recall a few seconds on ESPN about it."